Francis Wedgwood (1800–1888)

+Life

 Born in Tarrant Gunville, Dorset, Wedgwood was the son of the MP Josiah Wedgwood II.
 He became a partner in the Wedgwood firm in 1827 and was left in sole charge after the retirement of his father and elder brother Josiah Wedgwood III.

 On 26 April 1832 in Rolleston on Dove, he married Frances Mosley, daughter of the Rev. John Peploe Mosley, rector of Rolleston.
 She was the granddaughter of the late Sir John Parker Mosley, 1st Baronet, and cousin to Sir Oswald Mosley, 2nd Baronet.
 Francis and Frances had seven children: